 Programmatic can provide a safe and transparent ad ecosystem that serves as another point of attraction for publisher’s clients.
 With programmatic omnichannel platforms that can deliver and optimize cross-device campaigns in real-time with impeccable targeting capabilities that help reach vital audiences, advertisers are naturally drawn to these potential programmatic benefits.

 - Leverage display advertising.
-Nothing beats the classics as numbers show that 60% of media planners around the globe name display ads in their top three programmatic channels.
+Nothing beats the classics, as numbers show that 60% of media planners around the globe name-display ads in their top three programmatic channels.
 Display advertising is still a stronghold and remains essential for most advertising strategies.
-As a result, in 2022, 58% of marketers aim to increase their ad spending on display advertising, which prompts publishers to stay focused on this ad format.
+As a result, in 2024, spending on display advertising is expected to grow by approximately 15%, which prompts publishers to stay focused on this ad format.

 - The rise of Connected TV (CTV).
-Pandemic has changed our viewing habits quite drastically, and now people are spending nearly 40% of waking hours with their devices watching streaming services.
-The number of viewers for video streaming has risen to 71% compared to figures in 2019; people spend around 6 hours per day watching TV and online videos, with many having access to the Connected TV.
-In the meantime, 77% of viewers stated that they prefer free content with ads rather than paid ad-free content.
-All of these points and figures hint at further CTV growth, making it one of the leading programmatic trends of the upcoming year.
+The pandemic has drastically changed our viewing habits, and now, people spend nearly 40% of their waking hours with their devices watching streaming services.
+CTV is consistently replacing classic linear television, and as of the end of 2023, more than 50% of TV viewership is on CTV, and that digital shift continues.
+The number of viewers for video streaming has risen to 71% compared to figures in 2019; people spend around 6 hours per day watching TV and online videos, with many having access to Connected TV.
+In the meantime, 77% of viewers preferred free content with ads rather than paid ad-free content.
+These points and figures hint at further CTV growth, making it one of the leading programmatic trends of the upcoming year.
 The surge in CTV requires reevaluation and restructuring of TV advertising processes; however, considering the fruitful forecast, those who can make adjustments fast will surely capitalize on this trend.

 - Adjustments to the cookieless world.
 Third-party cookies depreciation is delayed, but it is still coming.
 Programmatic advertising can be of great help in resolving the data question, particularly by leveraging the first-party data.
 It is never too early to prepare for the upcoming changes in cookie policies.
 There are multiple identification methods in the development as well, with Unified ID 2.0 being one of the most popular solutions.
 Many companies work on their identifiers to solve privacy issues and allow customers to create their IDs with stated preferences and consent.
 However, research shows that 60% of US marketers tend to think that multiple solutions are the best answer for a cookieless world.
-In comparison, 74% are invested in a first-party data-sharing solution.
+In comparison, 74% are invested in a first-party data-sharing solution, and 54% of marketers consider first-party data a proper replacement for third-party cookies.

 - Mobile gaming for programmatic display.
-The gaming industry is in bloom, with an estimated 3.24 billion gamers internationally in 2021.
+The gaming industry is in bloom, with an estimated 3.32 billion gamers internationally in 2024.
 Naturally, gaming has a huge audience with equally huge potential for advertising.
-The industry is expected to grow exponentially in 2022, with global pandemics having a hand in this trend.
-The difficulty lies in precise targeting required for such a competitive and oversaturated market, and programmatic is perfect for such goals.
+The industry is expected to grow exponentially in subsequent years, with global pandemics having a hand in this trend.
+The difficulty lies in the precise targeting required for such a competitive and oversaturated market, and programmatic is perfect for such goals.
 Advertising campaigns must be creative, relevant, and timely, all of which programmatic advertising can provide.

-2. Employ multiple ad formats, sizes and test new formats
+Employ and test multiple new ad formats and sizes

-Basic things needed for better yield optimization is a good strategy.
-In order to build one, publishers must take into account many factors that affect ad budget and ad deployment.
+The basic thing needed for better yield optimization is a good strategy.
+To build one, publishers must consider many factors that affect ad budget and ad deployment.
 Here are some things that can assist with this task:

 - Different website layouts can boost user engagement, which is a vital element of any yield optimization strategy.